nitinupadhyaya/karmic-blog-content/blogs/VedanticPsychology.md

 2. **Sūkṣma Śarīra** — the Subtle Body
 3. **Kāraṇa Śarīra** — the Causal Body

 Understanding these layers forms the foundation of what we call the **Vedantic Psychological System** — a framework that explains emotional clarity, inner conflict, and self-transformation at their root.
+In the Vedantic Psychological System, much of this inner work becomes visible most clearly in our relationships.
+This insight forms the foundation of  **The Relationships Lab** — a space where emotional patterns are observed not in isolation, but in real human connection.

 ---